 What is a Cricut Machine?

 I recently purchased a Cricut Explore as a gift for my mom.
-She’s in her 70’s, and I noticed as I was walking her through setting up and using her machine that there seems to be a lot of confusion about how Cricut machines work.
-I thought that all of you might benefit from some of the information that I shared with her.
+She’s in her 70’s, and I noticed as I walked her through setting up and using her machine that there seems to be a lot of confusion about how Cricut machines work.
+I thought that all of you might benefit from the information I shared with her.

-The Cricut is a desktop cutting machine that allows users to cut vinyl and fabric, and other materials.
+The Cricut is a desktop cutting machine that allows users to cut vinyl, fabric, and other materials.
 The Cricut machine is similar to a computer printer, but it uses cutting blades rather than toner to cut letters, designs, and images into paper, vinyl, wood, fabric & more.

-Also, when people talk about Cricut machines, they are usually referring to the machines that cut.
+Also, when people talk about Cricut machines, they usually refer to the machines that cut.
 Cricut, however, has several “machines,” including the EasyPress series of machines.
 The three types of Cricut machines I will talk about below refer to the machines that cut.

 3 Types of Cricut Machines